TylerEnglish/App/raw_data/README.md

 This directory contains raw data files that serve as the input for data processing and analysis pipelines.

-## Files

-- **sample_data.csv**: A sample raw data file provided for testing and development purposes.
-This file is meant to simulate the input data that the pipeline processes.

 ## Guidelines

 1. **Data Format**: Ensure that all raw data files are in approated formats and adhere to the expected schema and structure.